Finding the Best Pressure Cooker

 How It Performed

 The Instant Pot worked just as well as a slow cooker.
 Our test cooks used this five-star pot roast recipe to prepare a three-pound chuck roast.
-Using the sautee function to sear the outside, our test cooks then switched the Instant Pot into slow cooking mode.
+Using the sauté function to sear the outside, our test cooks then switched the Instant Pot into slow cooking mode.
 After several hours on low heat, there was a fork-tender pot roast ready to sample.
 With this functionality paired with the pressure cooking option, you can feel good using the Instant Pot as an all-purpose small appliance.
-And at less than $100 it’s a great gift for any foodie friend.
+And at $100, it’s a great gift for any foodie friend.

 We Also Recommend…

 Curious to know how the other brands performed?
-These products worked well, but just nearly rated below the Instant Pot.
+These products worked well but rated just below the Instant Pot.
 We’d gladly use them in our kitchens and think you’d like them, too!

-- Black + Decker 6-Quart 11-in-1 Cooking Pot Pressure Cooker ($100, right): Like the Instant Pot, this device has many extra settings beyond pressure cooking to slow cook, brown, or keep your food warm.
+- Black + Decker 6-Quart 11-in-1 Cooking Pot Pressure Cooker ($55, right): Like the Instant Pot, this device has many extra settings beyond pressure cooking to slow cook, brown or keep your food warm.
 Additionally, the directions were clear and easy-to-follow.
 However, our cooks found the handle on the lid to be a bit awkward—especially when avoiding hot steam after pressure cooking.

 What to Make with Your Instant Pot